Mount St. Helens: Ecological disturbance caused by eruption

 The eruption of Mount St. Helens has been subject to more ecological study than has any other eruption, because research into disturbance commenced immediately after the eruption and because the eruption did not sterilize the immediate area.
 More than half of the papers on ecological response to volcanic eruption originated from studies of Mount St. Helens.

 Perhaps the most important ecological concept originating from the study of Mount St. Helens is the biological legacy.
 Biological legacies are the survivors of catastrophic disturbance; they can either be alive (e.g., plants that survive ashfall or pyroclastic flow), organic debris, or biotic patterns remaining from before the disturbance.
 These biological legacies highly influence the reestablishment of the post-disturbance ecology.

+Some species from each trophic level survived the 1980 eruption, which allowed for relatively quick re-establishment of food webs.
+Larger species saw greater mortality rates, with each of the area's large mammals — mountain goats, elk, deer, black bear and cougars — completely decimated.
+Eventually, each of the larger mammals migrated back into the area.
+Without access to adequate forage, many elk starved to death in the winters in the following decades.
+By 2014, the mountain goat population had grown back to 65 members.
+In 2015, there were 152.
+Mountain goats are culturally significant to the Cowlitz Tribe, whose members historically harvested shed tufts of goat wool left behind on the mountain, and the tribe has played a role in monitoring the population, which continues to recover without human intervention.

 Human history

 Importance to indigenous tribes

 Native American lore contains numerous stories to explain the eruptions of Mount St. Helens and other Cascade volcanoes.
 The best known of these is the Bridge of the Gods story told by the Klickitat people.

 In the story, the chief of all the gods and his two sons, Pahto (also called Klickitat) and Wy'east, traveled down the Columbia River from the Far North in search for a suitable area to settle.